lgbouma/tessmaps/README.md

 ----------

-This program produces a list of the top _N_ objects (stars, clusters, galaxies) that TESS is looking at, from an arbitrary number of input catalogs.
+This program produces a list of the top _N_ objects (stars, clusters, galaxies) that TESS is looking at, from arbitrary input catalogs.

 It tells you:
 * what is being observed right now